Study American History with Movies of the American Involvement in World War I and World War II, plus The Roaring Twenties and The Great Depression

 War Horse 2011 PG-13 This epic film tells the story of Joey, a horse, as he travels to different owners, beginning with a farm boy who must sell him to a British Army captain during the First World War.
 Definitely a tear-jerker, it’s a movie that you will love!
 On Netflix and Prime, as well as most other streaming services.

-Sergeant York 1941 NR Gary Cooper stars in this movie about a man who doesn’t believe in violence, but is recruited to fight for his country in WWI.
-This movie was an Academy Award winner and is based upon the real-life hero.
+Sergeant York 1941 NR Gary Cooper stars in this movie about a man who doesn’t believe in violence but is recruited to fight for his country in WWI.
+This movie was an Academy Award winner and is based upon a real-life hero.
 Find it on most streaming platforms and on Prime.

 Flyboys 2006 PG-13 A group of young American pilots voluntarily join the French forces because the United States hadn’t yet joined the war.
 They become the LaFayette Escadrille (although the movie blends this group’s story with the similar LaFayette Flying Corps).
 Find it for free on Vudu or rent it on Prime.

 The Lost Battalion 2001 NR (Made for TV by A&E).
 (Don’t get this mixed by with the WWII movie, Lost Battalion, from 1961.)
 This movie is based upon the true story of a battalion of American soldiers defending an area in France.
 They become surrounded by the Germans but refuse to surrender.
 Don’t miss this one!
 Find it on Netflix or YouTube, if you can.